OyePriscilla/MyPortfolioSetup/README.md

 # MyPortfolio Project
 This Project is created purposely to learn how to build Portfolio.
+It's a collections of projects I had worked on, skills acquired; and my experiences.

 ## Built With
 * VsCode